 Lange says, “In the past few years, women have moved to a more casual lifestyle.
 We may not be wearing as much makeup, but we still want to look fresh and bright when we are heading to the gym, the grocery store, or meeting a friend for coffee.”

-In addition to making a person more confident in their makeup-free appearance, a peel can also aid in helping the skin to be a better canvas for when a person does wear makeup.
+In addition to making a person more confident in their makeup-free appearance, a peel can also help make the skin a better canvas for when a person does wear makeup.
 Lange explains, “In general, we don’t want to wear as much makeup as we get older.
 It can look cakey, especially if it gets caught in the crevices of your skin.
 But a peel can improve the skin’s texture, so foundation goes on smoother and blends better.”

-At-home peels are also great as preparation before a special event such as a wedding or class reunion.
+At-home peels are also great preparations before a special event, such as a wedding or class reunion.
 “Do an at-home peel a few weeks prior, not the night before a big event,” cautions Lange.

 Chemical peels are safe on all skin types and skin tones.
 Lange says, “An at-home chemical peel is one of the easiest, most affordable ways to improve the look of your skin at any age and give your face a healthy glow.”